peschina/sarazon/README.md

 ## Motivation

-This is a didactic project I started to practice with the React/Node/Mongo stack.
+This is a didactic project I started to practice with the MERN stack (MongoDB, Express, React.js, Node.js).
 It's been also a good chance to implement routing with ReactRouter and try out PrimeReact UI framework.
 The project is currently still in progress.

 ## Setup